Alan2255/bingo/README.md

 GNU GPLv3<br>

 ## Credits :star:
-To Mariano D'Agostino (@dagostinoips), teacher in charge of the subject.
+To Mariano D'Agostino, teacher in charge of the subject.